opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 This model took ~10 hours to train on an [Nvidia Tesla K80 GPU](http://www.nvidia.ca/object/tesla-k80.html).

 This code can be found in [my github repo](https://github.com/opringle/multivariate_time_series_forecasting), separated into training and config files.
 You can find the trained model symbol and parameters in the results folder.
+This model was originally implemented in PyTorch and can be found [here].(https://github.com/laiguokun/LSTNet).

 Happy forecasting!

+# About the author

+>[Oliver Pringle](https://www.linkedin.com/in/oliverpringle/) graduated from the UBC Master of Data Science Program in 2017 and is currently a Data Scientist at [Finn.ai](http://finn.ai/) working on AI driven conversational assistants.